ScubaAnon/scuba-diving-general/sdg.md

 ##### Can I dive alone?
 Only if you accept x2 the risk of dying.
 ##### Where do I start?
-Get certified (beware Koh Tao in Thailand though).
+Get certified (beware Ko Tao in Thailand though).
 There are many organizations who certify divers, notable among them PADI, SSI, GUE, CMAS.
 PADI is probably the largest organization, but is usually a little more expensive than alternatives.
 Before even getting certified though practice only breathing through your mouth.
 ###### Why learn breathing only through your mouth?
 Besides likely getting water in your mask while diving at some point, there's mask flooding and mask off exercises in the course.
 You don't want to bolt to the surface in a panic because you suddenly snorted some water.
 To practice this skill, try snorkeling with swimming goggles (which won't cover your nose).
 ###### Where to dive?